 Non-seasonal time series consists of trend components and irregular components.
 Decomposing the subject time series involves trying to separate its trend and irregular component.
-In this project, it is imposed that a trend structure is present thus it was estimated using simple moving average.
-After noticing that this resulted to a flat structure in the beginning and last part of the series, spline technique was explored in approximating the trend.
+In this project, it is imposed that a trend structure is present thus spline technique was explored in approximating the trend.
 Spline, in its simplest sense, is a tool that is used to draw smooth curves between points in a metal.
 In statistics, splines are used in order to mathematically reproduce flexible shapes.
 Several weights (or knots) are placed on various positions within the data range, to identify the points where adjacent functional pieces join each other.
 Smooth functional pieces (usually low-order polynomials) are chosen to fit the data between knots.
 The type of polynomial and the number and placement of knots is what then defines the type of spline (Perperoglou et al., 2019)

 Meanwhile, the seasonal time series assumed to consist of a trend component, a seasonal component and irregular component.
 To identify the seasonal and trend component of subject series, decomposition of seasonal series was done using the Seasonal and Trend decomposition using Loess (STL) decomposition technique.
 Unlike high performance machine learning techniques which perform poorly for anomaly detection because of overfitting, seasonal decomposition does very well for this task, removing the right features (i.e., seasonal and trend components) while preserving the characteristics of anomalies in the residuals.
-In STL, it is assumed that a time series can be decomposed as the sum of trend, seasonality, and remainder components: $y_t =$ $\tau_t + \mathbf{s}t + \mathbf{r}t$ , $t = 1, 2, \dots, N$ where $y_t$ denotes the original observation at time t,
+In STL, it is assumed that a time series can be decomposed as the sum of trend, seasonality, and remainder components: $y_t = \tau_t + s_t + r_t$ , $t = 1, 2, \dots, N$ where

+$y_t$ denotes the original observation at time t,